-- OpenScape Business X3R - Communication system which comes in a 19-inch rack housing and can be installed in a 19-inch rack, as a standalone unit (desktop operation) or wall mounted. - OpenScape Business X3W Communication system which comes in a wall housing and must be wall mounted. - OpenScape Business X5R - Communication system which comes in a 19-inch rack housing and can be installed in a 19-inch rack, as a standalone unit (desktop operation) or wall mounted. - OpenScape Business X5W Communication system which comes in a wall housing and must be wall mounted. - OpenScape Business X8 - Modular communication system which can be used as a one-box system (base box) or two-box system (base box + expansion box).
-OpenScape Business X8 can be installed as a standalone unit or mounted in a 19-inch rack. - OpenScape Business S - Softswitch (software-based UC solution) that is platform-independent and can be operated on a Linux server. - For detailed information on OpenScape Business S, see OpenScape Business V1, Administrator Documentation.
+- OpenScape Business X3R Communication system which comes in a 19-inch rack housing and can be installed in a 19-inch rack, as a standalone unit (desktop operation) or wall mounted. - OpenScape Business X3W Communication system which comes in a wall housing and must be wall mounted. - OpenScape Business X5R Communication system which comes in a 19-inch rack housing and can be installed in a 19-inch rack, as a standalone unit (desktop operation) or wall mounted. - OpenScape Business X5W Communication system which comes in a wall housing and must be wall mounted. - OpenScape Business X8 Modular communication system which can be used as a one-box system (base box) or two-box system (base box + expansion box).
+OpenScape Business X8 can be installed as a standalone unit or mounted in a 19-inch rack. - OpenScape Business S Softswitch (software-based UC solution) that is platform-independent and can be operated on a Linux server.
+For information on OpenScape Business S, please refer to the OpenScape Business, Administrator Documentation and the OpenScape Business S, Installation Guide.

-For detailed information on OpenScape Business UC Booster Server (Application Server), see OpenScape Business V1, Administrator Documentation.
+For information on the OpenScape Business UC Booster Server (Application Server), please refer to the OpenScape Business, Administrator Documentation and the OpenScape Business X3/X5/X8, Installation Guide